 This paper provides causal evidence of the impact of the tick size on stock prices.
+We document a large liquidity premium.
 We believe we are the first to offer such evidence in a long literature!
 We benefit from a unique field experiment that the SEC is presently conducting.

 “Skewness in Stock Returns, Periodic Cash Payouts, and Investor Heterogeneity,” March 2010.
 First version: November 2009.